gina-alaska/wildfire-exposure-toolbox/README.md

 - **Clipping Layer**

 The outputs can be clipped to match a polygon dataset, such as the outline of a state.
 All outputs will be clipped to the shape of the polygon clipping layer.

+- **Outputs**

+Raster datasets will be created, with the user able to output paths and formats.
+We recommend saving all raster output as GeoTIFF (.tif) in the dropdown menus in the toolbox for best performance.

 ### Sample Data